microsoft/live-share/README.md

 # Project Cascade Documentaiton
- Real-time collaborative development, using your own tools

 ## Collaborative Coding

 - Real-time collaborative development, using your own tools

 - Share your context, not your screen, for “opportunistic collaboration”